-Important: In offline profile you cannot make (or receive) any calls, or use other features that require GSM network coverage.
-To make any calls, you must first activate the phone function by changing the profile.
+Important: In the offline profile you cannot make or receive any calls, or use other features that require GSM network coverage.
+To make calls, you must first activate the phone function by changing profiles.
 You may, however, be able to make an emergency call in offline profile by pressing the power key on the cover of the device and then entering the official emergency number.
 This can be done using the cover phone interface only, not the communicator interface.
 If the device has been locked, enter the lock code to activate the phone function.
-When the device is locked, calls may still be possible to the official emergency number.
+When the device is locked, calls may be possible to the official emergency number.

-Making an emergency call in offline profile or when the device is locked requires that the device recognizes the number to be an official emergency number.
-It may be advisable to change the profile or unlock the device by entering the lock code before you make the emergency call.
+Making an emergency call in the offline profile or when the device is locked requires that the device recognize the number to be an official emergency number.
+It is advisable to change the profile or unlock the device by entering the lock code before you make the emergency call.

-To activate the offline profile, go to Telephone, press Menu, and select +> Offline.
+To activate the offline profile, press Menu, and select +> Offline.

-To allow full communication again, press Menu, and select $\Rightarrow$ Exit Offline profile > OK.
+To allow full communication again, press Menu, and select 💨 > Exit Offline profile > OK.
 Then switch on the cover phone.

-Sight Tip: You can activate the offline profile in any application menu, or from the cover phone.
+Tip: You can activate the offline profile in any application menu, or from the cover phone.